Arithmetic level raising for certain quaternionic unitary Shimura variety: Quaternionic unitary Shimura variety

-\begin{construction} When we study the supersingular locus of the Shimura variety $\overline{\rmX}_{\Pa}(\rmB)$, these Shimura sets appear naturally, and in this setting we will prefer to use another set of notations. \begin{enumerate}
+\begin{remark} When we study the supersingular locus of the Shimura variety $\overline{\rmX}_{\Pa}(\rmB)$, these Shimura sets appear naturally, and in this setting we will prefer to use another set of notations. \begin{itemize}

-\item For $i=0,1,2$, we will write the Shimura set $\Sh(\overline{\rmB}, \rmK^{p}\rmK_{\{i\}})$ as $\rmZ_{\{i\}}(\overline{\rmB})$ and will refer to the Shimura set $\rmZ_{\{i\}}(\overline{\rmB})$ as the Shimura set for $\bfG(\overline{\rmB})$ with $\rmK_{\{i\}}$-level structure.
+\item For $i\in\{0,1,2\}$, we will write the Shimura set $\Sh(\overline{\rmB}, \rmK^{p}\rmK_{\{i\}})$ as $\rmZ_{\{i\}}(\overline{\rmB})$ and will refer to the Shimura set $\rmZ_{\{i\}}(\overline{\rmB})$ as the Shimura set for $\bfG(\overline{\rmB})$ with $\rmK_{\{i\}}$-level structure.

 \item Since $\rmK_{\{0\}}\cong \rmK_{\{2\}}\cong \bfG(\ZZ_{p})$, sometimes, we identify the Shimura sets $\rmZ_{\{0\}}(\overline{\rmB})$ and $\rmZ_{\{2\}}(\overline{\rmB})$ with $\Sh(\overline{\rmB}, \rmK_{\rmH})$, in which case we will write them commonly as $\rmZ_{\rmH}(\overline{\rmB})$.